 - Visionary Villain: Genuinely believes that Byston Well would be at peace if it was unified into one nation, but his vision involves him as the supreme commander and his conquering though war causes more conflict than it solves.

-- "Silly girl, did you really think a mother could kill her daughter?"
+- "Silly girl, did you really think a mother could not kill her daughter?"

 The wife of Drake.
 On the surface she seems a loving spouse who supports her husband, but in reality she is a schemer who goes behind Drake's back by allying with his benefactor King Bishott so they can overthrow Drake and rule Byston Well themselves.

 - Assurance Backfire: After realising that their plan had been exposed, Luuza tries to reassure Bishott that Drake won't be able to attack him publicly so long as she is with him.
 Bishott then realises that Drake had just pulled an Uriah Gambit to have the heroes kill the duo instead.

 - The Baroness: She's got the icy demeanour, the militaristic attitude and dominating personality all associated with the trope.

 - Evil Matriarch: She only sees her daughter as a possession and isn't afraid to beat her if she goes out of line.

 - Lady Macbeth: A sociopath that only cares about herself and how Drake (and later Bishott) can elevate her status.

 - Manipulative Bastard: Encourages Drake's ambition whilst convincing Bishott to betray him.

 - Lean and Mean: Notably skinnier than the other female characters.